Famolus/HTPressableButton/README.md

 Button Types
 -------------------

-**IMPORTANT**: You must specify the style of the button you wish to add to your app.
+**IMPORTANT:** You must specify the *frame* first.
+Also, do not forget to choose the *style* of the button you wish to add to your app.

 ###Rectangular Button
 ```objective-c